Manage Account

 Joint tenants

-Each borrower owns a specific share in the property and the deceased borrower’s share won’t automatically transfer to the remaining borrower(s).
-If the property was owned this way, you’ll need the help of a solicitor to deal with the deceased borrower’s share of the estate.
+Each borrower owns a specific share in the property.
+The deceased borrowerโs share wonโt automatically transfer to the remaining borrower(s).
+Youโll need the help of a solicitor to deal with the deceased borrowerโs share of the estate.

 Important Information

-Over the lifetime of your mortgage, many things may change – here’s how to deal with the most common changes.
+Over the term of your mortgage, many things can change and itโs important we have the right information for you.
+Hereโs how to deal with the most common changes.

 Making changes